awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-manage.md

 1. For **Quota**, verify that **Production Access** is selected\.

-1. For **New quota value**, enter the maximum amount in USD that you want to spend on voice messages each calendar month\.
+1. For **New quota value**, enter the maximum amount, in US Dollars, that you want to spend sending voice messages each calendar month\.

 1. Under **Case description**, for **Use case description**, provide the following details:
    + The website or app of the company or service that will send voice messages\.